 On the other hand, plastic hinges can be used to calculate the plastic reliability margin of the structure.
 The applied load can be increased little by little (e.g. by increasing the load case coefficients in a combination) until the structure collapses.
 This approach can be used to determine the maximum load multiple that the structure can sustain.

-To take into account Plastic hinges for Steel Structures, the functionality Nonlinearity > Steel > Plastic Hinges must be activated.
+To take into account Plastic hinges for Steel Structures, the functionality Steel > Plastic Hinge analysis must be activated.